Could this financing based on how much you make be a good alternative to student loans?

 It’s been consider an alternative to student loans and comes with repayments based on how much you make.
 You won’t have to worry about interest, fees or even paying back the total amount you owe.

-High-earners might want to stay away, however — this option could actually turn out to be more expensive than a student loan.
+Students in high-earning fields might want to stay away, however — this option could actually turn out to be more expensive than a student loan.

 What exactly is an income share agreement?